versalitas/Sprint4/README.md

+install

+npm i nodemon --save-dev

+run npx nodemon index

 ## The task

 Level 1:

--1 Create a server with express que returns a GET petition with and endpoint wit your name and the url from with the petition is being made.
+-1 Create a server with express que returns a GET petition with and endpoint with your name and the url from with the petition is being made.

 -2 Add an endpoint /upload , upload an archive of the type POST which returns a message if the extension is faulty.